5 min read

-How to reduce dishonours & (almost) guarantee payment success with Direct Debit
+How to reduce dishonours & increase payment success with direct debit

 When you’re in business, you will always want to make the best use of your time.
 You may focus on marketing, customer acquisition and delivery, and don’t want to spend any extra time worrying about payments.
 You may rely on direct debit as the way to go and understand its core value, but what happens if something goes wrong?
 What should you do if you get a failed payment notification, and how can you guarantee payment success with this approach?